theo543/msg-check/README.md

 # Configuration

-Use the arguments section in config.ini to modify the subject and body length limits.
+Use the arguments section in msg-check-config.ini to modify the subject and body length limits.

 Use the rules section to disable rules.
 Disabled rules will be shown in blue and will not block commits.